-As shown in Table~\ref{tab:BCES values}, the \textsc{BCES} method exhibits clear instabilities in bins with sparse data, where the estimated uncertainties increase significantly.
-This behavior reflects known biases of the algorithm when applied to small samples with large measurement errors, particularly evident in bins 9 and 10.
-These results are consistent with the findings of \cite{Kelly:2007jy}.

-Beyond these issues, \cite{Andreon2013} also pointed out that \textsc{BCES} performs poorly in the presence of outliers, non-Gaussian distributions, upper limits, and selection effects issues that become more severe in small datasets.
-These additional limitations reinforce concerns that \textsc{BCES} formulation is only properly defined when the independent variable is measured without error, a condition not satisfied in our case.
+As shown in Table~\ref{tab:BCES values}, \textsc{BCES} exhibits instabilities in bins with sparse data, where the uncertainties increase significantly.
+This behavior is consistent with known limitations of the method when applied to small samples with large measurement errors \citep{Kelly:2007jy}.
+In addition, \cite{Andreon2013} noted that \textsc{BCES} can be sensitive to outliers, non-Gaussian distributions, upper limits, and selection effects.
+Another limitation concerns the treatment of intrinsic scatter, which in the standard \textsc{BCES} formulation is only properly defined when the independent variable is measured without error, a condition not satisfied in our case.

-Another important drawback lies in how the standard \textsc{BCES} formulation handles intrinsic scatter.
-While the authors mention the possibility of including it, this is only addressed for cases in which $x$, the independent variable, is measured without error, which is not applicable to our case.

-Given these limitations, we adopt the \textsc{Linmix} algorithm.
-Originally introduced by \cite{Kelly:2007jy}, \textsc{Linmix} is a Bayesian regression model that employs MCMC sampling to estimate the full posterior distributions of the regression parameters.
-It properly accounts for measurement uncertainties in both variables, intrinsic scatter, multiple independent variables, and selection effects in the independent variable.
-Although \textsc{Linmix} is computationally more demanding than \textsc{BCES}, it is generally more robust, especially for small or noisy datasets.
+Given these considerations, we adopt the Bayesian regression algorithm \textsc{Linmix} \citep{Kelly:2007jy}.
+This method uses MCMC sampling to infer the full posterior distributions of the regression parameters and naturally accounts for measurement uncertainties in both variables, intrinsic scatter, and selection effects.
+Although computationally it is more demanding, it generally provides more stable and robust estimates for heterogeneous astronomical datasets.

-Table~\ref{tab:LinmixValues} presents the results of fitting Eq. \eqref{Eq:nonlinear} to the binned sample using the \textsc{Linmix} algorithm, allowing for a direct comparison with the results previously obtained using the \textsc{BCES} method.
-In this case, the intrinsic dispersion, $\delta$, and the correlation coefficient, $\rho$, are directly estimated as well as the covariance between $\gamma$ and $\beta$ as part of the model output.
-As shown in Tables \ref{tab:BCES values} and \ref{tab:LinmixValues}, the best-fitting values of $\gamma$ and $\beta$ obtained with \textsc{BCES} and \textsc{Linmix} are broadly consistent in the lowest-bins, while noticeable discrepances emerge in bins with sparse data.

-On the other hand, we further clarify that the binned results are not employed in the cosmological analysis, since binning can smooth out intrinsic scatter and potentially bias the inferred parameters.
-Instead, we fit Eq.~\eqref{Eq:nonlinear} with the \textsc{Linmix} algorithm following two complementary approaches: (i) applying the fit to the full dataset, and (ii) performing separate fits in two redshift intervals, namely low-redshift quasars ($z<1.43$) and high-redshift quasars ($z>1.43$).
-The best-fit parameters obtained with \textsc{Linmix} are summarized in Table~\ref{tab:linmix2}, while Fig.~\ref{ref:LxLuv_plot} shows the corresponding X-ray–UV relation derived from \textsc{Linmix}, together with the \textsc{BCES} fit for comparison.
-The cosmological analysis is conducted only after this fitting procedure and relies exclusively on the low-redshift quasar sample and the full dataset.